-Since the target user is not like the tech navy teenagers, most of them are elder and family-oriented people. which means that the app need to be designed as simple as possible.
+The target user is not the tech navy teenagers.
+Most of them are elderly and family-oriented people, which means that the app need to be designed as simple as possible for them to find the information they want.
 Based on this fact, the solution for the problems I've found:

 1. Minimize the clicking.
 Let user easy to find the information by only use few clicks.